Having an eye examination at home

 - A test of your level of eyesight - you'll be asked to read letters on a chart or to match symbols.

-- Checks of the outer eye to confirm the outside of your eye is healthy and that your eyes react to light.
+- Checks of the outside of your eye to confirm it is healthy.

-- Checks of the inner eye - a light will be shone into your eye, and you'll be asked to look in different directions.
+- Checks of the health inside the eye - a light will be shone into your eye, and you'll be asked to look in different directions.

-- Tests to confirm that the muscles that control the movement of the eyes are working well.
+- A test to confirm that the muscles that control eye movements are working well.

-- Test to work out if you need to wear glasses and what prescription these glasses need to be.
+- Tests to work out if you need to wear glasses and what prescription is needed.

-- An eye pressure test - again there are several tests for this, but the most common one involves puffs of air blown at the front of each eye.
+- an eye pressure test - there are several tests for this, but the most common one involves puffs of air blown at the front of each eye.
 It doesn't hurt but will probably make you jump.

 Results of your eye test

-Your optometrist will discuss the results of your eye test and the health of your eyes with you.
-You may want to write down brief details of these results for you to keep.
+Your optometrist will discuss with you the results of your eye test and the health of your eyes.
+You may want to write down brief details of these results to keep.
 You'll then be given either a prescription for new glasses or a statement saying that new glasses aren't required.

 If the optometrists think there is any reason for you to be seen at the hospital because of an eye condition, they will arrange for you to be referred to the right ophthalmologist (hospital eye doctor) for your condition.

-Waiting for an eye appointment can be a difficult time, and we’re here to help and support you at every step.
-You can call our Helpline on 0303 123 9999 or email [email protected] for advice and information about your eyes.
+Waiting for a hospital eye appointment can be a difficult time, and we’re here to help and support you at every step.
+You can call our Helpline on 0303 123 9999 or email [email protected] for further advice and information that may be helpful while you are waiting.

 We also have a guide to waiting for an eye appointment which you might find helpful: